buildbot/buildbot/master/docs/manual/customization.rst

 supported.

-This can be useful, for example, in scenarios with multiple repositories submitting changes to BuildBot.
+This can be useful, for example, in scenarios with multiple repositories submitting changes to Buildbot.
 In this case you likely will want to have a dedicated workdir per repository, since otherwise a sourcing step with mode = "update" will fail as a workdir with a working copy of repository A can't be "updated" for changes from a repository B. Here is an example how you can